ssquadteam/ssquadteam/README.md

       I do system administration, bukkit and fabric development & networking shiz etc
       <br>
       <br>
-      currently working at <a href="https://github.com/Bangladesh-Minecraft-Society">BMS</a>
+      currently working on a crap ton of things 🙏
       <br>
       <br>
       insta: